Railk/T3S/README.md

 TSS Sublime (T3S)
 ----------------------------------------------------------------------------

-Typescript plugin for sublime text 2 and 3 using Typescript tools ( https://github.com/clausreinke/typescript-tools )
+TypeScript plugin for Sublime Text 2 and 3 using TypeScript tools ( https://github.com/clausreinke/typescript-tools )

 I'm using the same error icons has SublimeLinter.

-I took inspiration from : https://github.com/raph-amiard/sublime-typescript
+I took inspiration from: https://github.com/raph-amiard/sublime-typescript

-### Feature :
+### Features
-1. TypeScript language auto completion
+- TypeScript language auto completion
-2. TypeScript language error highlighting
+- TypeScript language error highlighting
-3. TypeScript language syntax highlighting
+- TypeScript language syntax highlighting
-4. A build System
+- A build System

-### Dependencies :
+### Dependencies
-1. nodejs
+- node.js
-2. tss (https://github.com/clausreinke/typescript-tools) if you set local_tss to false in settings
+- tss (https://github.com/clausreinke/typescript-tools) if you set local_tss to false in settings
-3. tsc for the build system that you install via <code>npm install -g typescript</code> (http://www.typescriptlang.org/)
+- tsc for the build system that you install via <code>npm install -g typescript</code> (http://www.typescriptlang.org/)

 ### OS
 Tested on Windows & Ubuntu & OSX

 ### Problem
-OSX has currently the path for node hardcoded (default installation directory) du to some environnment PATH for GUI app problem.
+OSX has currently the path for node hardcoded (default installation directory) du to some environnment <code>PATH</code> for GUI app problem.

-### Installation Sublime Text 3 :
+### Installation for Sublime Text 3:

-##### Sublime text Package directory :
+##### Sublime text Package directory:
-Click the Preferences > Browse Packages… menu
+Click the <code>Preferences > Browse Packages…</code> menu

-##### Without Git :
+##### Without Git:
-Download the latest source zip from github and extract the files to your Sublime Text "Packages" directory, into a new directory named <code>T3S</code>.
+Download the latest source zip from github and extract the files to your Sublime Text <code>Packages</code> directory, into a new directory named <code>T3S</code>.

-##### With Git :
+##### With Git:
-Clone the repository in your Sublime Text "Packages" directory.
+Clone the repository in your Sublime Text <code>Packages</code> directory.

-### Installation Sublime Text 2 :
+### Installation for Sublime Text 2:

-##### Sublime text Package directory :
+##### Sublime text Package directory:
-Click the Preferences > Browse Packages… menu
+Click the <code>Preferences > Browse Packages…</code> menu

-##### Without Git :
+##### Without Git:
 1. Choose ST2 Branch
-2. Download the latest source zip from github and extract the files to your Sublime Text "Packages" directory, into a new directory named <code>T3S</code>.
+2. Download the latest source zip from github and extract the files to your Sublime Text <code>Packages</code> directory, into a new directory named <code>T3S</code>.

-##### With Git :
+##### With Git:
-1. Clone the repository in your Sublime Text "Packages" directory.
+1. Clone the repository in your Sublime Text <code>Packages</code> directory.
-2. Git checkout ST2 branch
+2. Checkout ST2 branch using <code>git checkout st2</code>.

 ### Settings:
 You can acces the plugin settings from <code>Preferences > Packages Settings > T3S</code>, to modify the settings please copy the default settings inside the user settings one, and make your modification there otherwise your settings will be override by an update of the plugin.

-You have 3 settings available :
+You have 3 settings available:

-1. local_tss : to use the local tss or the command line TSS, the default is using the local_tss
+1. <code>local_tss</code>: to use the local tss or the command line TSS, the default is using the local_tss
-2. error_on_save_only : to highlight errors only while saving or while typing, the default is showing error highlighting while typing
+2. <code>error_on_save_only</code>: to highlight errors only while saving or while typing, the default is showing error highlighting while typing
 3. the build parameters